-When you need to work with other people, you can collaborate instead of sending a copy of your document to each person you’re working with.
-It will save you the pains of reading to combine ideas from multiple documents.
+When you need to work with others, you can collaborate instead of sending a copy of your document to each person you’re working with.
+It will save you the pain of reading to combine ideas from multiple documents.
 Google Docs has the best collaboration feature we have encountered in a word processing app so far.
 To start collaborating, simply Share your document:

 - Big blue icon labelled Share